 It’s perfect for browsing, with lots of comfy chairs to relax in.
 The books are displayed enticingly.
-There’s a little coffee shop so you can relax with an espresso.
-They get your favorite writers to come in for readings, so there’s always a sense of event and excitement.
+There’s a little coffee shop, so you can relax with an espresso.
+They get your favorite writers to come in for readings, so there’s always an event and a sense of excitement.

 They do everything right, and they’ve always had plenty of customers.

 But they still closed their doors last year.